Merulo/CompilerJFTT/README.md

 Final place: 17th.
 Final mark: 5.5.
 Some optimizations (probable due to an undetected bug) resulted in returning wrong value in Test5.
-I am unable to reproduce the results, because the implementation of this test is secret.
+I am unable to reproduce the results, the implementations of tests are secret.
 Still, the compiler got best possible mark (4.5 from 17th place and +1 by winning first place in one test[the bonus does not stack]).

 ## Project structure